Sunday, November 17, 2024

 With my modified schedule, I am doing well.
 I'm planning for retirement, aiming for age 70.
 That is seven years away, and I sometimes wonder if I'll be able to work seven more years.

 I remind myself to stay in the present -- which can be very challenging while you're planning for the future!
 But if I stay in the present, any given day is manageable.
-I can balance work, rest, and exercise, enjoy my quiet personal pursuits, and stick to my health regimes that keep it all together.
+I can balance work, rest, and exercise, enjoy my quiet personal pursuits, and stick to my health regimens that keep it all together.

 I've scaled back my expectations at work.
 I'm giving projects more time, not packing so much into every day and every week.
 Working at a more humane pace.
 The world has not ended, my workplace has not collapsed.
 In fact, I doubt anyone else even notices.
 It's making a big difference for me.